-Editing is a key factor in the success of any film.
-Each and every choice that the editor makes drastically affects the emotional engagement of any story, plot point, scene, sequence, or character.
+Editing is a critical factor in the success of any film.
+Every choice that the editor makes drastically affects the emotional engagement of any story, plot point, scene, sequence, or character.

 When the original cut of First Blood was first screened for the studio, it was deemed a disaster.
 When the original Star Wars was first shown in its first cut to George Lucas’s peers — and then later to the executives at Fox — most believed that it was a failure.